 What is Sebum?

-Sebum is the medical term for skin oils.
-Microscopic sebaceous glands which are hidden under the surface of our skin produce sebum.
+Sebum is the medical term for skin oils – microscopic sebaceous glands which are hidden under the surface of our skin produce sebum.
 Sebum is a mixture of an assortment of fats and dead sebaceous gland cells.
 The sebaceous glands can be found deep within our dermis and connect with the hair follicles and release their contents through the pores.
 They can also be found throughout our body, especially our face.
 Sebum hair loss results from an excess of these oils.

 How Can Sebum Cause Hair Loss?

 When sebum strikes, your hair looks lackluster because the hair follicles are drowning in the excess sebum produced by the glands.
 When an excess amount of sebum collects on your scalp, it clogs up the pores as it hardens over time.
-This causes hair thinning, and eventually sebum hair loss – which is when hair falls out faster than during the normal hair growth cycle because the sebum clogs up the follicles.
+This can cause hair thinning, and eventually sebum hair loss – which is when hair falls out faster than during the normal hair growth cycle because the sebum clogs up the follicles.

 How to Prevent Sebum Hair Loss?